-During the financial year, the company invested 71 thousand euros in fixed assets and intangible assets 380 thousand euros.
-The largest investments in intangible assets were related to the development of computer software and the activities required to obtain a banking license.
-In 2022, it is planned to continue investing in the development of computer software.
+The company invested in fixed assets during the financial year 25 thousand euros and to intangible fixed assets 322 thousand euros.
+The largest investments in intangible fixed assets were related to the development of computer software, bank reporting and activities necessary to obtain a bank license.
+In 2023, it is planned to continue with investments in Banking software development and reporting.

-There have been no significant researchrelated projects and related expenditures in the reporting year and there are non planned in the nearest future.
+There have been no significant research related projects and related expenditures in the reporting year and there are non planned in the nearest future